Reduce food waste and save money

 • Fruit – wash, cut and dry on a towel.
 Then freeze to use in smoothies, desserts, jams and jellies.

 • Bread – cut into cubes and dry in the oven at 250°F for one hour, stirring every 15 minutes.
-When completely cool, use your food processor to make into course crumbs.
+When completely cool, use your food processor to make into coarse crumbs.
 Store in the refrigerator in a tightly sealed container.
 Several recipes call for breadcrumbs and it’s so convenient to have some on hand.
 These will store indefinitely.

 • Pasta – freeze plain, cooked pasta.
 To reheat, add to boiling water for a couple minutes.